A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 22
+Very intricated problem, that stretched my imagination skills.
+It is a lot harder trying to visualize data in 3D rather than in 2D.
+It has not been very easy to deal with this assignment, especially the first part where I spent most of the time without really being able to figure out a satisfying solution.
+I had to peak a bit from the top-notch players of this year AoC Youtube channels to get a reasonable explanation on how to deal with this kind of data without wasting all my available resources in terms of computational power.
+It has been quite smart to divide the blocks in "those which support" from "those which are supported by", it simplified a lot the reasoning for part 2.
+Eventually, I was able to get the golden star all by myself, after a long shower used to figure out the algorithm :) Solid!

 # Day 21
 Another defeat, but this time more lighthearted :) Part 1 has not been too hard to solve, but for part 2, even though I found a nice optimization of the